Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 <h1 id="how-is-it-made">2.
 How it is made</h1>
 An embedded system is made of three main elements:

-- <strong>Hardware</strong>: The electronics, like chips, buttons and actuators
+- <strong>Hardware</strong>: The electronics and the mechanical components
-- <strong>Firmware</strong>: Low-level code running directly on the hardware, controlling its delicate basic functionalities
+- <strong>Firmware</strong>: Low-level code running directly on the hardware, controlling its basic functionalities
 - <strong>Software</strong>: Higher-level code that runs on or communicates with the ES to implement extra functionalities

 The hardware provides the physical platform, the firmware controls it directly, and the software (when present) adds higher-level functionality.

-Consider a desktop mouse as an example: the hardware includes the circuit board with its buttons, scroll wheel, and motion sensor, the firmware is the code on the circuit board that interprets input from these components and sends data to the desktop PC, and the software is the application running on your desktop PC that interacts with the mouse to adjust settings like DPI.
+Consider a desktop mouse as an example: the hardware includes the circuit board with its buttons, scroll wheel, and motion sensor, the firmware is the code on the circuit board that interprets input from these components and sends data to the desktop PC, and the software can be the application running on your desktop PC that interacts with the mouse to adjust settings like DPI.

 <h2 id="hardware">2.1 Hardware</h2>